GSTT-CSC/XNAT/docs/SOP-Data-Checking.md

 ### Accession number trace
 You can use the `report.py` script [here](https://github.com/GSTT-CSC/XNAT/blob/46a68b5e47756ec6026bd9b5ee37dbc92235abcb/xnat-csc/scripts/report.py) to map the original CSV file(s) submitted to XNAT's Swagger UI to trace accession numbers based on patient ID and study date(s).

+> :warning: Please ensure you are using Python >= 3.0 and have installed the required packages beforehand.
+> To install the required packages, run `pip install -r requirements.txt`.

 The script assumes that the CSV file(s) is in the format Swagger/XNAT's REST API accepts for `/dqr/query/batch`, e.g. study dates are formatted as YYYYMMDD.

 To run the script: